henrypp/simplewall/README.md

 You can download either the installer or portable version.
 For correct working, need administrator rights.

 #### Command line:
-There is list of arguments
+List of arguments for `simplewall.exe`:
 - `/install` - enable filtering (you can set `/silent` argument to skip prompt)
 - `/uninstall` - disable filtering